 - Lupica, Mike.
 Strike Zone.
 Philomel, 2019.
-Twelve-year-old Nick García dreams of winning MVP of his summer baseball league, of finding a cure for his sister, of meeting his hero, Yankee pitcher Michael Arroyo, and of no longer living in fear of the government and ICE agents. - Marsh, Katherine.
+Twelve-year-old Nick García dreams of winning MVP of his summer baseball league, finding a cure for his sister, meeting his hero, Yankee pitcher Michael Arroyo, and no longer living in fear of the government and ICE agents. - Marsh, Katherine.
 Nowhere Boy.
 Putnam's, 2018.
-A story of second chances as thirteen-year-old American expat Max, living abroad in Belgium with his family, discovers a fourteen-year-old Syrian refugee hiding in his basement. - Nannestad, Katrina, We Are Wolves.
+A story of second chances as thirteen-year-old American expat Max, living abroad in Belgium with his family, discovers a fourteen-year-old Syrian refugee hiding in his basement. - Martin, Pedro.
+Mexikid.
+Dial Books, 2023.
+Pedro Martin has grown up in the U.S. hearing stories about his legendary abuelito, but during a family road trip to Mexico, he connects with his grandfather and learns more about his own Mexican identity.
+Graphic memoir.
+Newbery Honor Book, Pura Belpre Youth Illustration and Children's Author Award - Nannestad, Katrina, We Are Wolves.
 Atheneum, 2022.
-At the end of World War II and separated from their mother Liesel, Otto and their baby sister Mia are forced to do dangerous things to survive. - Nobel, Julia.
+At the end of World War II and separated from their mother Liesel, Otto and their baby sister Mia are forced to do dangerous things to survive. - Nielsen, Jennifer A. Iceberg.
+Scholastic, 2023.
+Twelve-year-old Hazel Rothbury stows away aboard the Titanic and, with the help of a porter named Charlie and a first-class passenger named Sylvia, she sets out to explore the great ship, uncovering a haunting mystery--until the ship hits an iceberg and she must fight to save herself and her friends. - Nobel, Julia.
 Mystery of Black Hollow Lane.
 Sourcebooks, 2019.
 Twelve-year-old Emmy investigates the connection between her father's disappearance and a secret society at her prestigious English boarding school.
 Series - Palacio, R.J.
 Pony.
 Alfred A. Knopf, 2021.
 It's Ohio in the 1860s and twelve-year-old Silas sees his father taken by three outlaws in the middle of the night.
-With a ghostly friend and a mysterious pony by his side Silas sets out on the long journey to find his father. - Paterson, Katherine.
+With a ghostly friend and a mysterious pony by his side, Silas sets out on the long journey to find his father. - Paterson, Katherine.
 My Brigadista Year.
 Candlewick, 2017.
 A historical novel about a young Cuban teenager who volunteers for Fidel Castro's national literacy campaign that taught those throughout the impoverished countryside to read. - Paulsen, Gary.
 Northwind.
 Farrar, Straus and Giroux, 2022.
-After sickness destroys his fishing village, orphan Leif flees in a cedar canoe in a journey along the coastline. - Ramée, Lisa Moore.
+After sickness destroys his fishing village, orphan Leif flees in a cedar canoe on a journey along the coastline. - Ramée, Lisa Moore.
 A Good Kind of Trouble.
 Balzer + Bray, 2019.
-After attending a powerful protest, Shayla starts wearing an armband to school to support the Black Lives Matter movement, but when the school gives her an ultimatum, she is forced to choose between her education and her identity. - Reynolds, Jason.
-Patina.
-Atheneum, 2017.
-Patina needs more than blinding speed to thrive when diabetes disables her mom, leaving her to juggle big sister duties at her aunt and uncle's house, elite track team practices, and adjustments to a private school as best as she can.
-Series. - Riordan, Rick.
-Daughter of the Deep.
-Disney-Hyperion, 2021.
-This story is inspired by Jules Verne's "20,000 Leagues Under the Sea."
-Ana Dakkar, a freshman at Harding-Pencraft Academy, a five-year high school that graduates the best marine scientists, naval warriors, navigators, and underwater explorers in the world, makes astounding discoveries about her heritage and puts her leadership skills to the test against deadly enemies from a rival school.
+After attending a powerful protest, Shayla starts wearing an armband to school to support the